Newtown Bay

 To the east of the river entrance, sticking out into the bay, is a sand spit and further east another sailing hazard called Salt Mead Ledge both of these are only uncovered at low water.
 From here to Great Thorness to the east and Porchfield to the south, the land is used by the military and is marked on maps as a Danger Area.
-For this reason the Isle of Wight coastal path skirts this area.
+For this reason, the Isle of Wight coastal path skirts this area.

-A small peninsula into the bay holds Corf county campsite, itself an SSSI.
+A small peninsula into the bay holds Corf county campsite in 23 acre of oak coastal woodland, itself an SSSI.

 The National Trust owns much of the land and landing at Fishhouse point is not allowed.